415 Victoria Building

 Pittsburgh, PA 15261

 My research and clinical focus reflects interest in health equity and global health.
-The focus of my program of research is on cardiovascular risk reduction with emphasis on health disparities.
-Previously, I have worked on simplifying cardiovascular risk assessment through use of robust non-laboratory based risk prediction tools which could maximize risk detection and reduction opportunities in underserved populations.
-Currently, I am working on leveraging open source technologies and other readily available resources to promote physical activity among underserved populations at high risk for cardiovascular disease.
-I am also invested in examining the validity of simplified cardiovascular risk assessment tools and their cost- effectiveness in primary prevention of cardiovascular disease.
+My program of research is focused on cost-effective cardiovascular risk reduction strategies, with special interest in health disparities.
+Previously, I have participated in the ongoing efforts to simplify cardiovascular risk assessment through the use of resource efficient screening algorithms.
+Currently, I am working on leveraging open source technologies and other readily available resources to promote physical activity and cardiovascular health among underserved populations at high risk for cardiovascular disease.
+I am also invested in the development of more robust and resource efficient cardiovascular risk assessment tools for primary prevention of cardiovascular disease.

-I am currently the assistant instructor in the didactic section of NUR 1054: Nursing Care of the Older Adult.
-I am also guest lecturing in various undergraduate and graduate courses including Contemporary Issues in Cross Cultural Health Care and Health Promotion.
+I am currently the instructor in the didactic section of NUR 1054: Nursing Care of the Older Adult.
+I also guest lecture in various undergraduate and graduate courses including Contemporary Issues in Cross Cultural Health Care and Health Promotion.

-I am a statistical reviewer for the Journal of the American Heart Association (JAHA).
+I am a reviewer for the Journal of the American Heart Association (JAHA).
 I am also a member of the American Heart Association, Preventive Cardiovascular Nurses Association, American Association of Nurse Practitioners, Sigma Theta Tau International Theta Alpha Chapter Honor Society, Eastern Nursing Research Society, and Global Cardiovascular Nursing Leadership Forum (GCNLF).
-At Pitt School of Nursing, I serve as a member of the BSN Council.
+At Pitt School of Nursing, I serve as a member of the BSN and Diversity Councils.